wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-event.md

 This workshop is designed to teach you about the Azure AI Agents Service and the associated [Python SDK](https://learn.microsoft.com/python/api/overview/azure/ai-projects-readme?context=%2Fazure%2Fai-services%2Fagents%2Fcontext%2Fcontext&view=azure-python-preview){:target="_blank"}.
 It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
 The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.

-## Lab Structure

-Each lab in this workshop includes:

-- An **Introduction**: Explains the relevant concepts.
-- An **Exercise**: Guides you through the process of implementing the feature.

-## Programming Language Choice
+## Select Workshop Programming Language

 The workshop is available in both Python and C#.
 Please make sure to select the language that fits the lab room you are in, by using the language selector tabs.
 Note, don't switch languages mid-lab.